Vitamin B12: Vegan Supplements

 Are all Active Ingredients in Vitamin B12 Supplements Vegan?

-Every active ingredient is vegan.
-Hydroxocobalamin is produced from microorganisms, from which cyanocobalamin is produced chemically.
+Every vitamin B12 active ingredient is vegan.
+Hydroxocobalamin is produced by microorganisms, from which cyanocobalamin is produced chemically.
 Methylcobalamin and adenosylcobalamin are typically manufactured in a third step from cyanocobalamin, which is the most stable form of vitamin B12.

 The individual active ingredients can be used with varying success by the body.
-Here, vegan supplements behave in exactly the same way as all other B12 supplements, so we would ask readers to refer to the corresponding articles on the various supplements for this information.
+There is no difference between active ingredients in vegan and non-vegan supplements; for more information, readers can feel free to refer to the corresponding articles on supplements and individual supplement forms.

-The vegan diet can be one of the healthiest and today receives more backing than ever from nutritionists the world over.
-Vitamin B12 is the only nutrient which is practically impossible to obtain from this vegan diet.
-Unfortunately, this fact is largely still unknown to many vegans, meaning the level of vitamin B12 deficiency amongst vegans is extremely high (40-90%).
-The risks are often underestimated.
-Nutritionists and vegan associations worldwide are in agreement: taking vitamin B12 supplements is highly recommendable for vegans.
-With this tiny addition, a healthy, vegan diet is no longer hindered.
+Veganism can be one of the healthiest diets and today receives ever more support from nutritionists the world over.
+However, vitamin B12 is the only nutrient which is practically impossible to obtain from the vegan diet – a fact that unfortunately remains largely unknown.
+As a result, the level of B12 deficiency amongst vegans is extremely high: 40-90%.
+While the risks of B12 deficiency are often underestimated, nutritionists and vegan associations worldwide are in agreement: B12 supplements are highly recommended for vegans.
+With this tiny addition, a healthy vegan diet is complete.

 Regular Intake is Important

-Since the vegan diet delivers hardly any vitamin B12, the B12 body storage is depleted over time.
+Since the vegan diet delivers hardly any vitamin B12, the body’s store of B12 is depleted over time.
 The amount provided by oral supplements is often not enough to cover more than the recommended daily intake and should thus be taken regularly.
-Over time, this quantity will slowly fill up the body’s B12 store, giving the body a cushion in times when no B12 is taken.
-Despite this it is still recommended to continuously take vitamin B12, as if it were a part of the regular diet.
+Over time, this quantity will slowly fill up the body’s B12 store, giving the body a cushion at times when there is no B12 uptake.
+Nevertheless, it is still advisable to continuously take vitamin B12 – exactly as one would through an omnivorous diet.

-This is easy to view as a burden; but when you consider the many positive effects of a vegan diet on a person’s health, environment and of course animals, it is a really small price to pay, which every vegan should be happy to do.
+Taking supplements daily is easy to view as a burden; but when you consider the many positive effects of a vegan diet – for a person’s health, the environment and of course animals – it is indeed a very small price to pay and most vegans are happy to oblige.